-- If the Tenant makes a reasonable accommodation or VAWA request at the hearing, the MPHA may reschedule the hearing to give MPHA an opportunity to respond to a request that is related to the reason for the hearing. - 2) MPHA will notify the Tenant of the decision regarding the reasonable accommodation or VAWA request. - 3) If the Tenant does not like MPHA's decision with regard to the reasonable accommodation or VAWA request, the Tenant may request review of the denial.
+- 1) If the former Tenant asks for a reasonable accommodation at the revenue recapture hearing in able to have access to the hearing, or asks for a reasonable accommodation or VAWA protections related to the reason for the revenue recapture, MPHA may reschedule the revenue recapture hearing to give MPHA an opportunity to respond to the reasonable accommodation or VAWA request. - 2) MPHA will notify the Tenant of the decision regarding the reasonable accommodation or VAWA request. - 3) If the Tenant does not like MPHA's decision with regard to the reasonable accommodation or VAWA request, the Tenant may request review of the denial.
 The Tenant must request a hearing in writing within 10 working days from the time MPHA gives or mails the decision to the Tenant.
-The Panel will review the denial of the reasonable accommodation or VAWA request in addition to the validity of the debt. - 4) The Tenant may not make a reasonable accommodation or VAWA request after the hearing has ended.
+A panel will review the denial of the reasonable accommodation or VAWA request first.
+Depending on the nature of the request and the hearing panel's decision on the request, the panel may also decide the validity of the debt. - 4) The Tenant may not make a reasonable accommodation or VAWA request after the hearing has ended.